 Added to shopping list.
 Go to shopping list.

-Ingredients1 h servings 994 cals
+Ingredients1 h servings 994

 Original recipe yields 4 servings (1 pound mozzarella)

 - Reconstitute powdered milk by stirring into 15 cups cold water; stir until dissolved.